agama-project/agama/autoinstallation/README.md

 information.

 > [!NOTE]
-> You can inspect the available data by installing the `lshw` package and running the
+> You can inspect the available data by installing the `lshw` package and running the following
-> following command: `lshw -json`.
+> command: `lshw -json`.

 ### Validating and evaluating a profile

-Agama includes a handy command-line interface available in the `agama-cli` package.
-Among many other things, it allows for downloading, validating and evaluating profiles.
+Agama includes a handy command-line interface available in the `agama` package.
+Among many other things, it allows downloading, validating and evaluating profiles.
 For instance, we could check the result of the previous profile by running the following command:

 ```
 $ sudo agama profile evaluate my-profile.jsonnet
 ```

+> [!WARNING]
-> [!WARNING] You need to use `sudo` to access the hardware information.
+ You need to use `sudo` to access the hardware information.

-Do you want to check whether your profile is valid? `agama-cli` have you covered.
+Do you want to check whether your profile is valid? `agama` have you covered.
 Bear in mind that you can only validate JSON profiles (a Jsonnet profile must be evaluated first).

 ```
 $ agama profile validate my-profile.json